Kappa Theta Epsilon

-Kappa Theta Epsilon Sorority (ΚΘΕ) is the first Greek-lettered sorority established and incorporated for LGBT professional and entrepreneurial women.
+Kappa Theta Epsilon Sorority (ΚΘΕ) is the first Greek-lettered social and service sorority for Black LGBTQ professional and entrepreneurial women.
 Membership is exclusive to lesbian women, and primarily college-educated.
-The sorority was founded February 24, 2009, in Houston, Texas.
-The organization's founding tenets are sisterhood, fidelity, accomplishment and service.
+The sorority was founded on February 24, 2009, in Houston, Texas.

 History

 Cultural context

-The political climate of the early 21st century played a large role in the founding of Kappa Theta Epsilon Sorority, Incorporated.
-Negative media portrayal of lesbians and gays, and the emergence of same-sex marriage as a recurring political issue, inspired the Sorority's Founder to consider a Sorority as a medium for creating change.
+The political climate of the early 21st century played a large role in the founding of Kappa Theta Epsilon.
+Negative media portrayal of lesbians and gays, and the emergence of same-sex marriage as a recurring political issue, inspired the sorority's founder to consider a sorority as a medium for creating change.

 From the year 2000 to 2009, LGBT rights took a leading role in both politics and the justice system.
 Legally, the issue of marriage equality began to gain momentum, and laws criminalizing homosexuality were being overturned.
-Kappa Theta Epsilon's founder believed that a group of young leaders could advocate for more equitable policies in both the legislative and judicial arenas.
+Kappa Theta Epsilon's founders believed that a group of young leaders could advocate for more equitable policies in both the legislative and judicial arenas.

 Sorority establishment

+Kappa Theta Epsilon was founded on February 24, 2009, in Houston, Texas.
+It was the first social service sorority for professional and entrepreneurial lesbian women.
+Membership is by invitation and is exclusive to lesbian women, and primarily college-educated.